amaillo/MH-Pointers-Tool/README.md

   Optionally, you can also provide the start and end offsets for a pointer section that matches the strings.
 This allows you to edit strings more freely, as long as there's enough free space (extra null bytes) to expand them.

-  > **Note:** When using pointers, if there isn't enough free space (null bytes) left when saving, the last string will be truncated to keep the file size intact.
+  > **Note:** When using pointers, if there isn't enough free space (null bytes) left when saving, the last string with more than 2 characters will be truncated until have only 1.
+This is to keep the file size and the structure of pointers and strings intact (v1.2.0 and onwards).

 - **Strings and pointers editor**
   The tool scans for null-separated strings and presents them in an editable list.
 You can also set a character limit per line to match in-game text box constraints.